nukopian/DBIx-Squirrel/README.md

         Name: Rush
         ArtistId: 128

-    Notice that we got nothing back for `"Darling West"`?
-That's because (no matter how excellent they are), they aren't in our database, and we can't apply transformations to nothing.
+    Notice that we got nothing back for one of our artists?
+That's because the artist in question is not in our database, and we cannot apply a transformation to nothing.

 # COPYRIGHT AND LICENSE